 Immigration Stories–A Fight for Justice and Freedom

-Unsung Heroes.
-These are ordinary people who have used their own stories on the fight for citizenship to illustrate their triumphs and trials as immigrants in a new land.
-Each uses a different strategy and tactics; what works for one does not work for another.
+Unsung heroes.
+Learn about the trials and triumphs of ordinary people fighting for citizenship as immigrants in a new land.
+Each uses different strategies and tactics; what works for one does not work for another.
 They all have one thing in common, however—a desire for racial and social justice.

 - Powerful theories of social change, and how what seems radical in one era can be normalized in the next

 - How the fight for citizenship is interconnected and interrelated to other struggles such as the civil rights movement and the LGBT movement

 - Stories about ordinary people doing extraordinary things and how you, too, can be a force for good in the world